1. What is the difference between a polish and a wax?

 22. Are silicone car care products a bad thing?

-in and around body shops, since body shops have the chemical cleaners to prep the
+in and around body shops, since body shops have the chemical cleaners to prep the surface

 23. Why can’t you make your car care products less expensive?

 At Mothers® we use only quality raw materials in our car care products.
 Premium